 Our methodology for forecasting Private Assets outside of Real Estate ties the forecast outcomes of Private Assets to those of public market assets and assigns a premium consistent with historical empirical outcomes, acknowledging the underlying illiquidity and potential leverage employed in these asset classes relative to public market counterparts.
 Our forecasts for private Real Estate incorporate data from the NCRIEF Property Index (NPI) to determine yields and relative valuations in addition to linkages to forecast macroeconomic inputs.
 Investors in Private Assets must also evaluate cash flow considerations that may impact other liquid allocations in a multi-asset portfolio.
 For further reference about these considerations please see Shen et al. (2021)5.
 Private equity funds that take a buyout strategy invest in equity ownership in mature companies, resulting in a change of control.
 These are typically large transactions that use leverage.
-Our current 10-year annualized forecast for US Buyout Private Equity is 8.6% versus a forecast of 7.2% for public US Equities.
+Our current 10-year annualized forecast for US Buyout Private Equity is 7.9% versus a forecast of 6.5% for public US Equities.
 Venture capital funds seek private equity stakes in startups and small- to medium-sized companies with strong growth potential.
-Our current annualized 10-year forecast for US Venture Capital Private Equity is 10.5% versus a forecast of 7.7% for public US Small Cap Equities.
+Our current annualized 10-year forecast for US Venture Capital Private Equity is 9.6% versus a forecast of 7.0% for public US Small Cap Equities.

 Private mezzanine debt invests in loans that are subordinate to other debt in a firm's capital structure and that are backed by little to no collateral.
-Our current annualized forecast for US Mezzanine Private Debt is 6.0%, which is identical to our forecast of 6.0% for public US High Yield Debt.
-Given the increasing role of private infrastructure investments in institutional portfolios, starting this quarter, we are producing a forecast for Global Private Infrastructure.
-Our current annualized 10-year forecast for Global Private Infrastructure is 8.9% versus a forecast of 8.6% for Global Listed Infrastructure.

-Private real estate funds covered in the NPI for our forecasts include properties that have been acquired, at least in part, on behalf of taxexempt institutional investors and held in a fiduciary environment.
+Our current annualized forecast for US Mezzanine Private Debt is 5.3%, which is somewhat higher than our forecast of 4.7% for public US High Yield Debt.
+Given the increasing role of private infrastructure investments in institutional portfolios, we are now also producing a forecast for Global Private Infrastructure.
+Our current annualized 10-year forecast for Global Private Infrastructure is 8.7% versus a forecast of 7.8% for Global Listed Infrastructure.
+Private real estate funds covered in the NPI for our forecasts include properties that have been acquired, at least in part, on behalf of tax-exempt institutional investors and held in a fiduciary environment.
 The property types allowed into the NPI are hotels, office buildings, industrial properties, apartments, and other retail-use properties.
 Allowed properties can be wholly owned or even jointly owned properties.
 Returns on investment are required to be reported without leverage.
 From the unlevered initial forecast, we then calculate a core real estate forecast to represent funds with 20% leverage and an opportunistic real estate forecast to represent funds with 40% leverage.
-Our forecasts for Core and Opportunistic Private Real Estate this quarter are 6.4% and 7.2%, respectively.
+Our forecasts for Core and Opportunistic Private Real Estate this quarter are 6.6% and 7.7%, respectively.